Jonathan is a Royal Society University Research Fellow.

-Room-temperature masers are the main focus of Jonathan's current research activities, but he is also active in the fields of theory and simulation of materials, electromagnetic fields and their interaction.
+Room-temperature masers are the main focus of his current research activities, but he is also active in the fields of theory and simulation of materials, electromagnetic fields and their interaction.

 Jonathan studied Astrophysics at Leeds University, then worked at the National Physical Laboratory (NPL) in the Quantum Metrology division, before joining Matra-Marconi Space Systems and British-Aerospace Space Systems (now Airbus Space & Defence) as a Microwave Design Engineer.